 Women face many challenges and barriers after leaving jail or prison.
-Working Together for Women is a special recovery focused treatment program for women who have struggled with alcohol and/or drugs in the past and are now returning to the community.
+Working Together for Women (WTW), an integrated part of the Caring Together program at Drexel Medicine, is a special recovery-focused treatment program for women who have struggled with alcohol and/or drugs in the past and are now returning to the community.

-Our team of health care professionals, including physicians, nurses, social service specialists and addiction and mental health professionals work together to meet each woman's needs.
-Case managers and peer specialists meet with women while they are still in jail or prison to plan for their discharge housing, income, addiction, physical health, mental health, education, childcare and employment concerns and needs.
+Our team of health care professionals, including physicians, and addiction and mental health professionals work together to meet each woman's individual treatment needs.
+Peer specialists can meet with women while they are still in jail or prison to plan for their discharge including housing, income, addiction treatment, physical health, mental health, education, child care and employment concerns and needs.

-Once discharged, our team coordinates care and supports women in keeping appointments with medical, addiction and psychiatric treatment and social service professionals.
+Once a woman is home, the WTW team coordinates care and supports her in keeping appointments with medical, addiction and psychiatric treatment and social service professionals.
 Peer specialists serve as supports and role models of success.

 Services for Women

 - Pre-release outreach to identify reentry needs and to provide support in obtaining resources such as housing, employment and education